 Something For Everyone

-Skaneateles and the entire Finger Lakes region of central and western New York continues to amaze and surprise us with its variety, its history, and its natural beauty.
+Skaneateles and the entire Finger Lakes region of central and western New York continue to amaze and surprise us with their variety, their history, and their natural beauty.
 We came for family reasons but have stayed because we enjoy living in a small, beautiful community filled with people dedicated to maintaining the way of life that continues to attract newcomers.
-Our village offers superior public schools, a walkable village with diverse retail, neighborhoods of both old and new homes all of which are maintained by a people proud of their community and what it has to offer year-round.
+Our village offers superior public schools, a walkable village with diverse retail, and neighborhoods of both old and new homes all of which are maintained by a people proud of their community and what it has to offer year-round.

-Year-round but particularly on cloud-less days we can often be found at the Skaneateles Aerodrome located on the west side of the lake and just a few miles south of the village center.
+Year-round but particularly on cloudless days we can often be found at the Skaneateles Aerodrome located on the west side of the lake and just a few miles south of the village center.
 This airport has been described as “out of a Norman Rockwell scene.”
-The airport is used by sunny-day only pilots as well as by local businessmen that need a way of getting to their next destination quickly.
+The airport is used by sunny-day-only pilots as well as by local businessmen who need a way to get to their next destination quickly.
 This popular airport currently has a waiting list for indoor hangar space but has plenty of outdoor parking.
 There is a rich aviation heritage to be found throughout the Finger Lakes with small airports throughout central and western NY.
 While there are still far more sailboats than planes, general aviation pilots will feel very much at home here.

-We love all the seasons in the Finger Lakes but we look forward to winter and the ability to be at a ski area within 35 minutes.
-A community run Skaneateles Ski Club is great for families.
+We love all the seasons in the Finger Lakes, but we look forward to winter and the ability to be at a ski area within 35 minutes.
+A community-run Skaneateles Ski Club is great for families.
 We enjoy the jointly owned Song Mountain and Labrador Mountain ski areas.
-In good years the skiing goes from early Dec to the 1st week of April but even in ‘down years’ we’ve found good skiing at both from January to March.
+In good years, the skiing goes from early Dec to the first week of April, but even in “down years” we’ve found good skiing at both ski areas from January to March.